NPN/coerceo/README.md

 ## Notation

 The notation that the AI debug output uses to describe the principal variation (see [Wikipedia](https://en.wikipedia.org/wiki/Principal_variation) or the [Chess Programming Wiki](https://chessprogramming.wikispaces.com/Principal+variation)) does not use the [official notation](http://coerceo.com/Coerceo%20GameNotation.pdf).
 Rather, it uses an notation based off of the notation for [Gliński's hexagonal chess](https://en.wikipedia.org/wiki/Hexagonal_chess#Gli%C5%84ski's_hexagonal_chess).
 The files (columns) are lettered 'a-e' from left to right.
 The ranks (row) are numbered '1-5' from bottom to top.
 Each row makes a 60 degree bend at the c file, which gives each file a 'V' shape.
-The fields are lettered from 'a-e' clockwise like so:
+The fields are lettered from 'a-e' counterclockwise like so:
  ```text
      _______
     /\     /\